When we think of law firms, accountants, insurers, along with other professional sectors, we often

-With 54 independent member countries, the Commonwealth boasts plenty of incredible anthems.
+During the Commonwealth Games of 2022 we took a look at all 54 independent member countries of the Commonwealth.
+They all boast plenty of incredible anthems.
 All unique, but united in that they’re all so joyous.
 Patriotic.
 In a word: uplifting.

 Is there a way, though, of knowing which is the most uplifting?
 And if there were, where, on such an extensive list, would the UK’s treasured anthem sit?